Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Background

 \subsection{Classical simulation and the stabilizer extent}

-Stabilizer-based classical simulation algorithms are based on the fact that generic circuits can always be expressed over a Clifford+$K$ gate set, where $K$ here stands for a single or multiple non-Clifford gates.
-These non-Clifford gates are then simulated using stabilizer operations only.
-Since stabilizer operations are by themselves efficiently simulable by Gottesman-Knill, the runtime overhead comes entirely from the simulation of non-Clifford gates.
+Stabilizer-based classical simulation algorithms stem from the fact that generic circuits can always be expressed over a Clifford+$K$ gate set, where $K$ stands for a single or multiple non-Clifford gate(s).
+These non-Clifford unitaries are then simulated using stabilizer operations only.
+Since the latter are by themselves efficiently simulable by Gottesman-Knill, the runtime overhead comes entirely from the simulation of the non-Clifford circuit components.

 Most of the non-Clifford gates that are typically considered, for instance, the $T$, $CCZ$, and Toffoli gates, can be implemented using a circuit gadget that consumes a resource state--called \emph{magic state} in this context.
 Since the gadget itself is composed of stabilizer operations, the difficulty in simulating those non-Clifford gates is then given by the simulation of the magic states.
-To this end, we can express the magic state as a linear combination of stabilizer states and use the linearity of the final state's amplitudes to reduce their computation to a series of stabilizer circuit simulations and suitable pre- and post-processing~\cite{BravyiGosset2016,Bravyi2019}.
+To this end, we can express the magic state as a linear combination of stabilizer states $\ket{s}$, $\ket\psi = \sum_s x_s \ket{s}$, and use the linearity of the final state's amplitudes to reduce their computation to a series of stabilizer circuit simulations and suitable pre- and post-processing~\cite{BravyiGosset2016,Bravyi2019}.

-An alternative, more general approach is given by the sum-over-Cliffords simulation~\cite{Bravyi2019}, wherein the non-Clifford unitaries are directly decomposed into a linear combination of Clifford unitaries.
+An alternative, more general approach is given by the sum-over-Cliffords simulation~\cite{Bravyi2019}, wherein the non-Clifford unitaries are directly decomposed into a linear combination of Clifford unitaries $C$, say $U= \sum_C x_C C$.
 In perfect analogy with the gadget-based approach, we can then use the Gottesman-Knill theorem to simulate the stabilizer circuits resulting from the decomposition and suitably post-process the results.
-This method has several advantages over gate-based simulation: First, it is applicable to arbitrary non-Clifford unitaries and not only those enabled by magic state injection; secondly, it is simpler to implement; and, finally, it often involves the manipulation of quantum states with fewer qubits than those in the gadget-based approach, making it faster~\cite{Bravyi2019}.
+This method has several advantages over gadget-based simulation: First, it is applicable to arbitrary non-Clifford unitaries and not only those enabled by magic-state injection; secondly, it is simpler to implement; and, finally, it often involves the manipulation of quantum states with fewer qubits than those in the gadget-based approach, making it faster~\cite{Bravyi2019}.

-In practice, the decompositions in both cases are not simulated exactly--instead, they serve as a basis for a probabilistic algorithm, the runtime of which scales quadratically in the $\ell_1$-norm of the coefficients in the used decomposition.
-Hence, finding decompositions with small $\ell_1$-norm is crucial in this approach.
-The minimal $\ell_1$-norm over all decompositions is called the stabilizer extent~\cite{Bravyi2019}, which is defined for pure quantum states and matrices as follows.